-He's a bad boss, bad to the bone.
-Dealing with less than effective managers, or just plain bad managers and bad bosses, is a challenge too many employees face.
+He's a bad boss, he's bad to the bone.
+Dealing with a less than competent manager or just plain bad managers and bad bosses is a challenge too many employees face.
 These ideas will help you deal with your bad boss.

 But, you need to proceed carefully and in an informed manner so that you don't take yourself and your career down in the process.
 Find out how.

 Nothing sparks more commentary than asking about what makes managers bad bosses.
-With the lengthy comments I've received from readers, I found some common themes in site visitor responses about bosses.
+With the lengthy comments received from readers, some common themes in site visitor responses about bosses are found.